 The Disney Pixar movie Inside Out was an instant hit at the box office.
-Children, teens, adults and especial counselors are drawn to the movie’s relateable characters and life challenges.
+Children, teens, adults and especial counselors are drawn to the movie’s relatable characters and life challenges.

-As mentioned above, counselors anticipated the release of Inside Out and how they can use the movie’s themes in their work with children.
+As mentioned above, counselors anticipated the release of Inside Out and how they would be able to use the movie’s themes in their work with children.
 Personally, I’ve been having a blast finding Inside Out toys and books my students can use to express their feelings and work out some of the challenges they face.
 (You can read more about the counseling themes in Inside Out here and all of the toys and books I’ve found here.)

 In counting the videos below you will notice that I currently only have 20 Inside Out video clips.
 I will add to this post as more become available…hence the 20+